JKorf/Binance.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 For discussion and/or questions around the CryptoExchange.Net and implementation libraries, feel free to join.

 ## Release notes
+* Version 8.1.1 - 23 May 2022
+    * Fixed parameter order trailing delta in PlaceOrderAsync

 * Version 8.1.0 - 22 May 2022
     * Added LeveragedTokens user limit endpoint
     * Added Staking endpoints